please-do-not-write-10am-6pm/movies/README.md

 ##### Installation
 - `npm install`

-Notation: for getting API to work you should create `.env` file at the root folder and put in `TMDB_API_KEY` variable with your TMDb API key as value.
+Notation: if you want to clone this app and use it by yourself, you should register account at TMDb and use your own TMDb API key.
+For getting API to work you should create `.env` file at the root folder and put in `TMDB_API_KEY` variable with your TMDb API key as value.

 Example of `.env` file you could find in `/configs/.env.defaults` file.
 ```yaml
 TMDB_API_KEY=put_your_api_key_here